Run Your Board Election Online

 Yes.
 You can enable a write-in option on any board election ballot.
 Voters will see the listed candidates plus a text field to enter a write-in name.
 Write-in votes are counted and included in the results alongside the listed candidates.

 More than enough.
-Most organizations set up their first election in under 10 minutes.
+Most organizations set up their first election in as little as 5 minutes.
 You could create your account, build your ballot, upload your voter list, and launch voting today.
 Two weeks gives you plenty of time for a proper voting window and reminder cadence.

 Run Your Board Election Like a Champ